enheit/jessie-and-friends/prepare-changes-to-be-commited.md

 Let's try to achieve this by opening the `tennig-ball.txt` file and changing the diameter of the ball.

+Let's make changes to the first line of the steps we created

 ```
 Step 1.
 Create a rubber ball with a diameter of 6.55 cm
 Step 2.
 Color it green